nikhilrawat2005/Smart-Attendance-System/README.md

    - Open your browser and navigate to `http://localhost:5000`
    - The system will be ready for use!

+### Important Note / Data Info

+> ⚠️ Note: The `faces/` folder contains only test face images for demonstration purposes.
+All attendance data will be created dynamically on your system when you run the app.

 ### Docker Deployment (Optional)

 1. **Build the Docker image**